maksoltane/esp32_xiaomi_m365/README.md

 - added boilerplate screen in stop mode
 - fixed display lock by wlan-search
 - added charge subscreen with cell voltages
+- Telnet on Port 36525 with packet decode/dump from M365 Bus ("read only")

 # Todos